ltran1612/CS579-Reverse-Engineering/BinaryReverseEngineeringWithCrackmes/README.md

 This means that input[0] == 0x41.

-9. In lizard(), go get to our next goal: spock(), we need the following based on the switch statement:
+9. In lizard(), go get to our next goal, spock(), we need the following based on the switch statement:

         + input[1] == '6'
-10. In spock(), to get to our final goal: win(), we need the following based on the switch statement:
+10. In spock(), to get to our final goal, win(), we need the following based on the switch statement:

         + input[15] == '*'

 Finally, we reach win() and there is nothing to do here.